-- With which motivations and attentions are you arriving? - Who are the people around you planning with you? - Are you well prepared for the action?
-Have you thought through what might happen? - Have you planned for when you come how to be welcomed? - Who will facilitate the debrief? - When will you dance, celebrate and share stories? - When will you rest?
+- With which motivations and intentions are you arriving? - Who are the people around you and planning the action with you? - Are you well prepared for the action?
+Have you thought through what might happen? - Have you planned for when you come home how you would like to be welcomed? - Who will facilitate the debrief? - When will you dance, celebrate and share stories? - When will you rest?
 What do you need for grounding and rooting yourself again?